keift/blog/linux/install-stubby.md

 ## 3. Continue with the installation

 Set up and use Stubby.
+We are using Yandex DNS here.

 ```shell
 # Enable and start Stubby